pukkunk/move_jpg/README.md

 ## Usage

-To organize image files in a folder containing a script, use
+To organize image files in the same folder as the script, run the following (default settings)
 ```python
 python move_jpg.py
 or